How to Be the Best Maid of Honor

 If you are reading this, then you must have been chosen by the bride to be her maid of honour.
 If that’s the case, then congratulations!

 As soon as you have been chosen as maid of honor your role and duties pretty much start from there.
-Since the bride will have selected her wedding party at the very start of her wedding planning.
+Since the bride will have selected her wedding party at the very start of her planning.
 Of course we understand how stressful it can be being the maid of honour as there can be a lot of pressure put onto you.
-But to keep your life and the bride-to-be’s life as stress free as possible throughout the wedding planning we have put together a list of essential maid of honour duties.
+But to keep your life and the bride-to-be’s life as stress free as possible throughout the planning we have put together a list of essential maid of honour duties.

 20 Maid of Honour Duties